 This is a legally worded document that, when signed by you, allows us to deposit the recording of your interview into Wessex Film & Sound Archive, after the conclusion of the study.

-If you do not wish to sign the ‘Copyright and Materials Release Agreement’, you can still take part in the interviews; but instead of being deposited into Wessex Film & Sound Archive the recording will destroyed after 10 years.
+If you do not wish to sign the ‘Copyright and Materials Release Agreement’, you can still take part in the interviews; but instead of being deposited into Wessex Film & Sound Archive the recording will destroyed after the conclusion of the study.

 What happens if I change my mind?